ameshkov/safari-blocker/README.md

 ### Building

-Use XCode to build and run the apps.
+Use XCode 16.3 or newer to build and run the apps.

 - `safari-blocker` - the macOS version.
 - `safari-blocker-ios` - the iOS version.